 - Hub gears: Most bikes these days use derailleur gears, which means an external derailleur pushes the chain between cogs on the cassette and chainrings.
 A hub gear keeps the cogs inside the hub – which means they’re not exposed to grime and dirt, cutting down on maintenance

-- Chainguard: These tend to feature on Dutch bikes, and are good if you plan to ride in your civvies on a regular basis.
+- Chainguard: These tend to feature on Dutch bikes, and are good if you plan to ride in your street clothes on a regular basis.

 - Disc brakes: Not essential, but disc brakes offer faster stopping – especially in the wet so if you plan on commuting in traffic, regardless of weather, they’re useful.

-- Wide tyres: Road bikes traditionally come with 23mm tyres, though 25mm rubber is more popular these days.
-These will feel speedy, but wider tyres are more comfortable and provide a greater contact patch with the ground, creating greater stability.
+- Wide tires: Road bikes traditionally come with 23mm tires, though 25mm rubber is more popular these days.
+These will feel speedy, but wider tires are more comfortable and provide a greater contact patch with the ground, creating greater stability.

 - Pannier racks: A lot of commuters prefer to go with a backpack, but if you want to carry quite a load, panniers will take the weight off your back – but you can’t use them without a rack so eyelets for one will be important.